naruto-hakamura/zbtc-miner/README.md

 The first **ZBTC Airdrop** will award a total of **5000 ZBTC** to the first 50 miners (100 ZBTC each).

-To join the competition, first you need to install the mining software (see the above [install instructions](#installation)) and then you have to find a key by running the command **node run.js --airdrop** in the console (follow the instructions to setup a wallet first).
+To join the competition, first you need to install the **ZBTC Mining Software** (see the above [install instructions](#installation)) and then you have to find a key by running the command **node run.js --airdrop** in the console (follow the instructions to setup a wallet first).

 > [!IMPORTANT]
+> You don't have to deposit any crypto to qualify for the airdrop.

+> [!IMPORTANT]
-> To find the first key you may need to run the miner a few hours!
+> To find the first key you may need to run the miner for a few hours!

 > [!NOTE]
 > The **Airdrop Prize** will be awarded in December!